KavishNaran/ETL-Pipeline-G3/README.md

 - Extracted and transformed the crowdfunding.xlsx Excel data to created a subcategory DataFrame.

 ## Create the Campaign DataFrame
--Extracted and transformed the crowdfunding.xlsx Excel data to create a campaign DataFrame.
+- Extracted and transformed the crowdfunding.xlsx Excel data to create a campaign DataFrame.
--Export the campaign DataFrame as campaign.csv and uploaded it to Github
+- Export the campaign DataFrame as campaign.csv and uploaded it to Github.

 ## Create the Contacts DataFrame
+- Imported the DataFrame and extracted and transforming the data.
+- Export the contacts.CSV and uploaded it to Github.

 ## Create the Crowdfunding Database
+- Create an ERD Diagram (refer to below).
+- Create a Postgres Schema and assigned relevant keys.

-ERD Diagram
+# ERD Diagram

 ![ERD Diagram](https://github.com/KavishNaran/ETL-Pipeline-G3/assets/138082383/db90ea18-7c7d-4d0a-b889-fa443f38ffc3)